a-tokyo/react-native-stripe-checkout-webview/README.md

     forMainFrameOnly:YES];
     // [wkWebViewConfig.userContentController addUserScript:script]; // this line that inject "html5HistoryAPIShimSource" on start
     ```
+    - You can use [patch-package](https://www.npmjs.com/package/patch-package) to easily persist this change

 ## Contributing
 Pull requests are highly appreciated!
 For major changes, please open an issue first to discuss what you would like to change.